Disputes about your employment agreement

 If you and your employer have a dispute about an employment agreement and are unable to resolve it between yourselves, a free mediation service is available from the Ministry of Business, Innovation and Employment (MBIE).
 Contact the MBIE Mediation Service through an online request or phone 0800 20 90 20.

-If mediation doesn’t resolve the dispute, you can take a case to the Employment Relations Authority.
-See “The legal process for dealing with employment problems” in this chapter.
+If mediation doesn’t resolve the dispute, you can take a case to the ERA (see: “The legal process for dealing with employment problems”).

 Remedies for a dispute

-If you take a dispute about your employment agreement to the Employment Relations Authority, it can:
+If you take a dispute about your employment agreement to the ERA, it can:

 - order your employer to pay you money under the terms of the employment agreement